shaunuk/picar/README.md

 ![](https://github.com/lawsonkeith/Pi-Rc-Car/raw/master/media/DSC_0221.jpg)

 ### Pi using ESC supply
 If you opt for this approach the wiring is much simpler; also there's a lot more room in the car.
 The only issue is you may have to play around with the motor demand rate of change limitiing algorithm in app.js to get to a point where your Pi doesn't keep resetting because of voltage drop caused by the motor loading the battery.
-You can control this quite effectively by controlling the rate of change that's allowed to be sent to the ESC from the PI - you'll find the amount of rate limiting you require will depend on:
+You can control this problem quite effectively by controlling the rate of change of the speed demand that's allowed to be sent to the ESC from the PI - you'll find the amount of rate limiting you require to keep Pi happly will depend on:

 * Motor power (stock being best)
 * Battery technology i.e. NIMH being better than NICAD
 * Battery capacity and condition
 * Drive type 2WD being better than 4WD
 * Efficiency of ESC power supply circuitry
+* How the ESC reverse works the break->reverse can cause a big demand change
 * Running surface - grass being worst

+With my setup I really didn't notice much of an issue in using this algorithm in terms of how the car hamdled.

 ![](https://github.com/lawsonkeith/Pi-Rc-Car/raw/master/media/picar_scematic_nobat.PNG)